Journal — Buyer's Guide · 8 min read

-If you're searching for a free POS app in Kuwait, you've probably already noticed the pattern: every product calls itself free in its ad, then asks for your card before you can save a sale, or hides Arabic receipts behind a paid plan, or takes 2.9% of every card transaction.
+If you're searching for a free POS app in Kuwait, you've probably already noticed the pattern: every product calls itself free in its ad, then asks for your card before you can save a sale, or hides Arabic receipts behind a paid plan, or takes a percentage of every card transaction.
 Free is the most overused word in software marketing.

 This is the honest breakdown — what's actually free, what's free-ish, and what's "free" the way TV is "free" (because you pay with advertising or your data instead of money).